Paul Wotton: Return to Argyle

 Wotton rejoined Plymouth Argyle later that day, three and a half years after being released when the club were in the Championship.
 He signed an 18-month contract.
 "Paul has got a lot of experience, has a good knowledge of the game, he's determined and has a real will to win.
 We are pleased to have him on board," said manager Carl Fletcher.
 "When I spoke to Paul about coming back he made it clear he would have walked here on broken glass."
 Wotton made a winning return to the Argyle side as they defeated Burton Albion 2–1 at Home Park on 14 January.

 At the end of the 2013–14 season, Wotton signed a new one-year contract to become a player-coach at Home Park replacing Gary Owers who had left the club.
 Wotton at this point was Argyle's second highest appearance maker on 491 games, but still some way behind Kevin Hodges.

-Wotton formally retired from playing on 15 May 2015, having not played for the entirety of the 2014-15 season.
-Wotton's last competitive game for the club was in a 3–3 draw with Portsmouth, on the final day of the 2013-14 season.
+Wotton formally retired from playing on 15 May 2015, having not played for the entirety of the 2014–15 season.
+Wotton's last competitive game for the club was in a 3–3 draw with Portsmouth, on the final day of the 2013–14 season.

 Coaching career

-New Argyle manager Derek Adams kept Wotton on as first-team coach at Argyle for the 2015-16 season, with Adams stating that he needed someone on board who knew the club.
-Wotton became a main-stay as a staff member under Adams, and for the 2017-18 season took on management duties for Argyle's Central League South team.
+New Argyle manager Derek Adams kept Wotton on as first-team coach at Argyle for the 2015–16 season, with Adams stating that he needed someone on board who knew the club.
+Wotton became a main-stay as a staff member under Adams, and for the 2017–18 season took on management duties for Argyle's Central League South team.

 On 8 May 2018, it was announced that Wotton would step up to the role of assistant manager for the 2018–19 season, following the departure of Craig Brewster.
 On 28 April 2019, Wotton and Adams were both sacked by Argyle with the club in the League One relegation zone with one game left of the season, following a 5–1 defeat at Accrington Stanley.
 Wotton's dismissal came hours after he completed the London Marathon.

 On 4 July 2019, it was announced that Wotton had agreed to become the manager of Truro City of the Southern League Premier Division South.
 The 2022–23 season saw Wotton lead Truro to promotion through the play-offs, returning to the National League South after four years away from the level.

 On 14 May 2024, Wotton was appointed manager of fellow National League South side Torquay United on an initial three-year contract, officially taking the post once the Bryn Consortium confirmed their takeover.
+On 1 March 2026, following a 5–0 home defeat against Chelmsford City a day prior, Wotton was sacked as Torquay manager..

+On 26 May 2026, Wotton was appointed manager of newly promoted National League club Kidderminster Harriers.